 - Guests looking for more packaged and prepared foods

 - Avoiding self-serve food

-- All food will be taken out in disposable containers:
+- All food will be taken out in containers until indoor dining is available:

 - Hot food served into containers

 - Bottled beverages available at open food platforms

 - Prepackaged service ware and individual condiments will be available

 - Diners should be mindful of stanchions and directional floor decals throughout all dining locations to help minimize bi-directional foot traffic.
 These will direct students on how to enter and exit dining locations.